Log in

 • 25 Jul 2024 10:48 PM | Anonymous member (Administrator)

-By Anne Pesola, Museum Manager at the little White School Museum
+By: Anne Pesola, Museum Manager at the Little White School Museum

 In the last 5 years, field trip numbers have decreased all over the country.
 From Covid-19 restrictions, to transportation issues, schools just don’t seem to be visiting museums anymore.
 While it is a huge setback, it does not mean we should give up on trying to reconnect with the schools!
 Listed below are just a few ideas to help reinvigorate your field trip and school program efforts.